Skip to main content

 Figure \(\PageIndex{1}\): The carbon cycle. https://commons.wikimedia.org/wiki/F...te_diagram.svg

-The exchanges of carbon in the cycle occur at different time scales.
-Geologically "fast" exchange, on a time scale up to 1000s of years, occurs among the oceans, atmosphere, and land.
+Carbon exchanges in the cycle occur at different time scales.
+Geologically, "fast" exchange, on a time scale of up to 1000s of years, occurs among the oceans, atmosphere, and land.
 In contrast, a slow exchange (over hundreds of thousands to millions of years) occurs in deep soils, deep ocean sediments, and rocks.
 We will mostly consider exchanges among the atmosphere, land, and oceans.

 CO2 in the terrestrial biosphere is removed by photosynthesis and returned by respiration by autotrophs like plants and heterotrophs like microbes that consume soil carbon and plant remains.
-CO2 in the atmosphere is also removed by ocean autotrophs like ocean phytoplankton and through partitioning into dissolved inorganic carbons (DIC) molecules like HCO3- and CO32- into the oceans.
+CO2 in the atmosphere is also removed by ocean autotrophs, such as ocean phytoplankton, and by partitioning into dissolved inorganic carbon (DIC) species such as HCO3- and CO32-.

-Before we probe some relevant reactions within the carbon cycle and analyze it quantitatively, let's get a visual impression of how CO2 flows into and through the atmosphere (in 2020) with this stunning, high-resolution video model from NASA.
-Listen to the narration to visualize the sources of significant emissions (power plants, forest fires) and emission changes from day/night cycles arising from human activity.
+Before we probe some relevant reactions within the carbon cycle and analyze them quantitatively, let's get a visual impression of how CO2 flows into and through the atmosphere (in 2020) with this stunning, high-resolution video model from NASA.
+Listen to the narration to visualize the sources of significant emissions (power plants, forest fires) and the changes in emissions driven by human activity across day/night cycles.

-Now let's look at the factors causing our increasing CO2 atm and global warming.
+Now let's look at the factors driving our rising CO2 levels and global warming.
 To do that, we must put numbers on the cycle to quantify it.

 In Chapter 31.1, we used parts per million (ppm) to express the amount of CO2 in the atmosphere.
 Table \(\PageIndex{1}\) below shows how to translate the percentage (parts per 100) for each component gas in the atmosphere (with which you are familiar) into ppm.

-Gas % (parts per 100) in atm part per million
+Gas % (parts per 100) in atm parts per million

 N2 78.09 780,900